daniel13306/SimpleWelcomeBot/README.md

    - Bot will send a message when a User Join's

-     Note that you have to specify your Welcome-ChannelID in the Code
+     Note that you have to specify your Welcome-Channel ID in the Code

    - Enable Intents